-We worked through the Partnership to support our next generation workforce, the over 5.3 million students in Texas schools, including supporting Texas industries and generating student awareness through the “Jobs Y’all Your Career.
+We worked through the Tri-Agency Partnership to support our next generation workforce with the launch of “Jobs Y’all Your Career.
 Your Story.” campaign in FY 2018.
-The Jobs Y’all campaign originated as a need to create greater awareness of the link between jobs and education, as identified by Tri-Agency partners.
-With participation from employers, industry association representatives, workforce developers, and other stakeholders, a priority recommendation was to raise awareness of fast-growing industry sectors, as well as how to address the skills gap.
-The campaign is designed to inspire and raise awareness among students, parents and counselors of the state’s high demand industries.
+Plans include:

+Generating awareness of Texas fast-growing industries to the more than 5.3 million students in Texa schools;

+Engaging with employers, industry association representatives, workforce developers to address the skills gap; and

+Inspire students from an early age to choose careers in these demand industries.

+The Texas Internship Challenge, featuring TXInternshipChallenge.com continued in its second year in FY 2018.
+This campaign is a recommendation from the Tri-Agency Partnership to the Governor’s office and challenges employer partners to offer more paid internships for Texas students.

-FY2018 saw continued interest and expansion in Registered Apprenticeship.
+FY2018 saw continued interest and expansion in Registered Apprenticeships.
 In September 2018, U.S. Secretary Alexander Acosta provided the keynote address to the Second Annual TWC Apprenticeship Conference with over 300 attendees.
-FY 18 also saw the Registered Apprenticeship training model expand to healthcare, cybersecurity and aerospace industries, including the very first Drone Registered Apprenticeship Program.

 TWC advanced strategies in support of veterans and our military.
 Texas Operation Welcome Home and Military Family Support assists recently separated service members and their spouses who are experiencing challenges in finding employment or completing their degree programs, and helps them prepare for in-demand career opportunities through a number of different programs.

+The Texas Workforce Commission (TWC) has one of the most comprehensive and integrated workforce development systems in the country.
+Our success as an organization serving many different populations creates efficiencies and leverages state and federal dollars to serve more Texans.
+Together with 28 Local Workforce Development Boards (Boards), our market-driven system worked successfully during the year to create partnerships that aligned education and training opportunities with the needs of employers in urban and rural areas of our state.

-The Texas Internship Challenge, featuring TXInternshipChallenge.com continued in its second year in FY 18.
-It helps students explore different industry sector occupations and acquire workplace skills.
-Employers have the opportunity to recruit future workforce talent while promoting growing careers in their industries.
-As of August 2018, the TXInternshipChallenge.com had featured more than 64,000 internship positions statewide since the website’s launch.TWC continued the successful transition of Vocational Rehabilitation (VR) services to our agency and continues to work in partnership with our local Boards to better meet the needs of individuals with disabilities.
+TWC continued the successful transition of Vocational Rehabilitation (VR) services to our agency and continues to work in partnership with our local Boards to better meet the needs of individuals with disabilities.
 Together, we prepare VR customers to obtain, retain or advance in employment.
 TWC continues our efforts to co-locate VR staff into Workforce Solutions offices, which generates shared resources and savings to the taxpayer.
 Our efforts to innovate and strengthen these services are ongoing.

 TWC took many steps to promote early childhood learning through quality child care and prekindergarten initiatives.
 This included further implementation of new standards for Texas Rising Star (TRS) child care provider certification program, expansion of the number of TRS providers and continued partnership with the Texas Education Agency (TEA), local child care providers and school districts in creating Prekindergarten Partnerships, and allowing for innovative expansion of TRS-facilities in charter and public schools.
 TWC again partnered with the Office of the Governor to host the Texas Early Childhood Learning Summit in Dallas.
 In June, Texas received an historical $229.9 million increase in its childcare funding block grant that will allow for systematic improvements to be felt for generations of Texas children.
 With this historic increase, the Commission approved several initiatives to strengthen, expand and make lasting improvements to the state’s subsidized child care program.